 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Need help importing contacts into your new CRM platform?
+Need help importing contacts into your CRM platform?
 No problem -- a customer success team member can walk you through that.
-Or perhaps you need help creating content on your new marketing platform?
+Or perhaps you need help creating content on your marketing platform?
 You can learn how to do that in the vendor's training and certification programs.

 CRM vendors recognize basic customer service won't suffice today, especially when companies can easily switch to cloud-based products, said Kate Leggett, an analyst at Forrester Research.

 To keep customers satisfied -- and less inclined to try a competitor's offering -- many CRM vendors combine hands-on, personalized outreach with educational programs about their technology.
 By providing detailed support through customer success teams and DIY-style training in specialized certification programs, CRM vendors aim to deliver a high level of assistance and insight that customers can, in turn, use to properly meet the needs of their own customers.

 "If you do a good job managing customer relations, customers stay with you longer, they increase long-term value and they serve as an advocate for your brand -- which provides secondary sales," Leggett said.

 A team that helps achieve success

 CRM vendors can put a customer success strategy into action as soon as they acquire a customer.
 This may begin with a customer success team starting a series of in-person meetings and virtual conferences to review the specifics and potential of the technology and how it can help the customer achieve its business goals.
 These teams can bring users up to speed on how to use the most important and stickiest features, Leggett said.